RAMMLS/Tools/Level_2/Bot_to_collect_information_about_someone/README.md

 - The file write permissions are set correctly for the directory where the code is executed.
 - The required dependencies (`fs`, `util`, `nodemon`) are installed.

-If you have any further questions or need assistance, please don't hesitate to ask.